liip/ckanext-switzerland/README.md

 This configuration will be passed to the `StorageAdapterFactory`.
 This object has for sole responsibility to read the configuration, and decide which Storage Adapter to instantiate.

-THe two possibilities are `S3StorageAdapter` or `FTPStorageAdapter`.
+The two possibilities are `S3StorageAdapter` or `FTPStorageAdapter`.
 Both classes extends the `StorageAdapterBase` class.
 In this base class, designed as an abstract class (meaning all methods are there, and the ones that have to be reimplement just throw `NotImplementedException`),